Akhvakh in Russia

 Prayer Points

-Pray for the two female Akhvakh believers to show boldness, gentleness and love as they interface with their Akhvakh family and clan relationships.
+Pray for the two Akhvakh Christian believers to be salt and light to their families and community.

 Text Source: Joshua Project